 Upper Rangitata gorge land care group

-The group initially formed in 1999 around the issue of rabbit management.
-The group membership includes all landholders in the Upper Rangitata catchment as well as representation from the agencies and organisations involved in the management of natural resources in that area.
-The group is currently working on a coordinated programme of broom control but also meets to discuss land management issues (i.e. vegetation monitoring in the high country; undertaken wilding pine work, pest issues etc), recreational issues (hunting access, fishing access, Dydimo control) and is active in advocating for the conservation of both natural and social/historic resources (Mt Harper Ice Rink and Forest Creek Hut).
+They initially formed in 1999 regarding rabbit management.
+The group includes all landholders in the Upper Rangitata catchment with representation from agencies and organisations involved in the management of natural resources in that area.
+The group is working on a coordinated programme of broom control but also meets to discuss land management issues (i.e. vegetation monitoring in the high country; undertaken wilding pine work, pest issues etc), recreational issues (hunting access, fishing access, Dydimo control) and is active in advocating for the conservation of both natural and social/historic resources (Mt Harper Ice Rink and Forest Creek Hut).

 The group has led the development of a catchment-wide strategy to undertake a collaborative approach to control broom within the upper Rangitata River systems and adjacent lands.
 The approach is to eradicate any woody weed species that threatens the open braided river system, resulting in the loss of nesting habitat.
 This strategy integrates the resources of multiple agencies (DOC; LINZ etc) to develop a yearly work programme which co-ordinates weed control efforts.

 A combination of aerial application, ground spraying and hand methods are used.
 The group has been working hard to raise awareness of the threat to habitat that broom poses in the catchment and to get other catchment users involved (i.e. tramping clubs, fisher people, 4 wheel-drivers and jet boaters).
 They have been doing this through informing clubs of upcoming ‘control days’ and promoting their work within the local media.